jharris4/html-webpack-tags-plugin/README.md

 -------
 The available options are:

+- `jsExtensions`: `string` or `array`

+  Specifies the file extensions to use to determine if assets are script assets.
+Defaults is `['.js']`.

+- `cssExtensions`: `string` or `array`

+  Specifies the file extensions to use to determine if assets are style assets.
+Defaults is `['.css']`.

 - `assets`: `string` or `array`

   Assets that will be output into your html-webpack-plugin template.

-  Only assets ending in `.js` or `.css` are supported.
+  Only assets ending in one of the `jsExtenions` or `cssExtensions` are allowed.
 The presence of assets that do not end in these extensions will cause an error.

 - `append`: `boolean`